kyledewey/aws-parallelizer/README.md

 zip -r environment.zip environment
 ```

-...which leaves us with the complete environment <code>environment.zip</code>.
+...which leaves us with the complete environment `environment.zip`.
-This file can be uploaded with <code>PrepBucket</code>, through the AWS Management Console,
+This file can be uploaded with `PrepBucket`, through the AWS Management Console,
 or with whatever you prefer.

 Now the SQS queue needs to be prepped.
 Make a new SQS queue in the AWS Management Console,